claudiocandio/borsello/README.md

 ### Prerequisites

-I used Ubuntu 18.04.3 LTS then you will need quite a few applications: Ionic, cordova, nodejs, npm, docker, docker-compose, Java and Android SDK Tools, here some help and links to prepare the environment, hopefully I haven't forgotten anything and it may take some time and more reasearch to get things ready.
+I used Ubuntu 18.04.3 LTS with the following additional applications: Ionic, cordova, nodejs, npm, docker, docker-compose plus Java and the Android SDK Tools in order to compile the Android App.
+I will provide some links and help to prepare the environment but it may take some time and more reasearch to get things ready, especially to compile the Android App.
+Hopefully I haven't forgotten anything.

 [Nodejs & npm download](https://nodejs.org/en/download/)
 [Nodejs & npm Install](https://github.com/nodejs/help/wiki/Installation)